mixmastamyk/out/readme.rst

     When there are conflicting arguments to the ``configure`` method, the last specified will win.
     This requires > Python 3.6, due to ordered keyword args.

-    Below that version it is not recommended since keyword order will be undefined.
+    Below this version it is not recommended to do this since keyword order will be undefined.

 Tips